 The most important psychopharmacological agents in the attenuation of ECT-induced cognitive deficits studied up until now are:

-- Ketamine anesthesia in ECT might be neuroprotective according to a retrospective study.
+Ketamine anesthesia in ECT might be neuroprotective according to a retrospective study.
 In this study it was reported that a significantly quicker recovery of orientation in 36 patients who were switched from methohexital to ketamine anesthesia appeared midway through the ECT course because of insufficient seizure duration with the barbiturate anesthetic drug.
 In another trial etomidate was compared to ketamine anesthesia across 6 ECT sessions in 10 patients.
 Anterograde memory function (tested simply as short-term memory for 4 words) was significantly better in the ketamine group.
 There is some fear that ketamine might attenuate the convulsion as well adn thus hamper therapeutic efficacy.
 Ketamine also has some troublesome side-effects such as hallucinations.
+If you or a loved one is suffering from drug addiction Recovery Delivered can help them get through it to a heath lifestyle and a great future.

 Pigot, M., Andrade, C., FRANZCP, C.L.
 (2008).
 Pharmacological Attenuation of Electroconvulsive Therapy-Induced Cognitive Deficits.
 The Journal of ECT, 24(1), 57-67.
 DOI: 10.1097/YCT.0b013e3181616c14